-Will Offer Prizes
+Will Offer Prizes.

-LINCOLN-Adjutant General Culver will offer prizes to the best drilled squads, sections, platoous and companies at the next annual encampment He hopes to stimulate interest in drill so that the entire year will see drilling in the armories in the state.
+LINCOLN-Adjutant General Culver will offer prizes to the best drilled squads, sections, platoons and companies at the next annual encampment.
+He hopes to stimulate interest in drill so that the entire year will see drilling in the armories in the state.
 As it is now, the companies drill for several months prior to encampment and then take a long vacation after it is over.
-The adjutant general is in Columbus inspecting the range used by the sharpshooters in preparing for the national contest.
+The adintant general is in Columbus inspecting the range used by the sharpshooters in preparing for the national contest.

 It is rumored that General Culver is looking for suitable location of maneuver grounds, which he hopes to purchase for the permanent use of the guard.
-He has been tendered the sbandoned Fort Niobrara reservation, but it is too much out of the way to he usable by the militia.
-The transportation to and from Fort Niobrara would annually cost a small fortune.
-General Culver will select land in the central part of the state on the Platte river.
+He has been tendered the abandoned Fort Niobrara reservation, but it is too much out of the way to. be usable by the militia.
+The transportation to and from Fort Niobrara would annually cost a small fortune. juries that it is feared will prove fatal General Culver will select land in the central part of the state on the Platte river.